What is autism?

 Online forum

-If you can’t get to a group you may find the National Autistic Society’s on-line community of help.
+If you can’t get to one of our face-to-face or in person groups, you may find the National Autistic Society’s on-line community of help.
 It’s a forum for people to chat and share advice, and has a dedicated section for parents and other family members.

 Events

-Action for Carers often run events for carers of people with autism, such as information days or workshops, usually with guest speakers.
+Action for Carers often run events for carers of autistic people, such as information days or workshops, usually with guest speakers.

 We also have general events that may help you, about looking after yourself as a carer, and social activities.
 Take a look at all our upcoming events.